 Data privacy

-The Additional Information may itself need to be subject to similar privacy considerations as the data being preserved and exploited.
+The Additional Information may itself need to be subject to similar or different privacy considerations as the data being preserved and exploited.

 Data integrity

 The Additional Information should itself be subject to the same consideration concerning preservation and authenticity as the data being preserved and exploited.